ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 Traditionally, application dependencies are installed by administrators on top of an operating system using packaging management tools like RPM or Python-pip.

-The major drawback of such approach is that an application might require versions of dependencies different from those provided by default.
+The major drawback of such an approach is that an application might require versions of dependencies different from those provided by default.

 In case of Ansible, a typical installation consists of ``ansible-core`` and a set of Ansible collections.